Why do low-income families use tax preparers?

 Tax preparation for low-income families

 Most people fill out their tax returns with assistance from paid preparers.
-In 2008, 57.8 percent of all returns were completed this way.
-That proportion is slightly lower for lower-income families, 55.8 percent for workers with adjusted gross incomes below $30,000 (table 1).
+In 2010, 56.8 percent of all returns were completed this way.
+That proportion is slightly lower for lower-income families, 54.5 percent for returns with adjusted gross incomes below $30,000 (table 1).
 A very small proportion of low-income families reported using Volunteer Income Tax Assistance (VITA) clinics.

 Do Paid Preparers Fill Out More Accurate Returns?